-Our modern 52-card decks are made up of four suits in red and black and two Jokers have gone through a huge transformation over the centuries.
-They have traveled extensively and picked up a little bit of each destination they have landed in.
+Our modern 52-card decks are made up of four suits in red and black and two jokers and have gone through a huge transformation over the centuries.
+From Asia and Africa to Europe and the Americas, they have traveled extensively and picked up a little bit of each destination they have landed in.

-In this blog post, we will take a look at some of the countries and cultures that have influenced the playing cards we have today and the best games to play at a casino with our modern decks.
+In this blog post, we will take a look at some of the countries and cultures that have influenced the playing cards we have today, along with the best games to play at a casino with our modern decks.

 Playing card origins